-That’s especially good news for those with more sensitive mature skin that is susceptible to issues such as redness, dull complexion, and rough texture.
-The addition of probiotics has a reversing effect that “leads to diminished signs of aging, better hydration, and … radiance," the rep assured.
+That’s especially good news for those with sensitive, mature skin that’s susceptible to issues such as redness, dull complexion, and rough texture.
+The addition of probiotics has a reversing effect that “leads to diminished signs of aging, better hydration, and … radiance,” the rep assured.

-Add in three different types of hyaluronic acid for supreme moisture, the chemical compound bisabolol and ginger root extract to sooth parched skin, and a nourishing blend of shea butter, apricot oil, sweet almond oil and aloe vera, and you’ve got a recipe for the glowing complexion of your dreams.
+Add in three different types of hyaluronic acid for supreme moisture, the chemical compound bisabolol, ginger root extract to sooth parched skin, and a nourishing blend of shea butter, apricot oil, sweet almond oil, and aloe vera, and you’ve got a recipe for the glowing complexion of your dreams.

-For maximum results, slather a heavy layer on for 10 to 15 minutes, two to three times a week.
+For maximum results, slather a heavy layer of this cream on for 10 to 15 minutes, two to three times a week.
 Alternately, you can rub a little on before bedtime to let it work its magic overnight.

 See more of our best product recommendations.

 We write about products we think our readers will like.
 If you buy them, we get a small share of the revenue from the supplier